spacetelescope/mirage/docs/yaml_generator.rst

                }

 Note that currently this format is used for point source catalogs only.
-Other types of catalogs are limited to a single entry in a separate parameter dictionary as shown in the :ref:`Other Paramteres section <other_params>`.
+Other types of catalogs are limited to a single entry in a separate parameter dictionary as shown in the :ref:`Other Parameters section <other_params>`.
 Catalog entries will be made more consistent in a future update.
 In the meantime, the easiest way to get the proper (non-point-source) catalogs into the yaml files is to use a single catalog for all observations and instruments.
 This is easily done by adding all necessary magnitude columns into a single catalog, or by combining existing *Mirage* catalogs.
 See the `Catalog Generation notebook <https://github.com/spacetelescope/mirage/blob/master/examples/Catalog_Generation_Tools.ipynb>`_ for examples.

 ..
 Background Specification